jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-look-aside.md

 ```

 The only thing of real significance here is the
 `@EnableCachingDefinedRegions` annotation.
-This Spring Data for VMware
-GemFire (SDG) annotation is responsible for introspecting our Spring
+This [spring-data-gemfire-name]  annotation is responsible for introspecting our Spring
 Boot application on Spring container startup, identifying all the
 caching annotations (both Spring Cache annotations as wells JSR-107,
 JCache annotations) used in our application components, and creating the
 appropriate caches.

-If you were not using SDG’s `@EnablingCachingDefinedRegions` annotation,
+If you were not using [spring-data-gemfire-name]’s `@EnablingCachingDefinedRegions` annotation,
 then you would need to define the Region using the equivalent
 *JavaConfig*: